-Once we brought home a huge pile of beautiful, fragrant flowers.
-By the time my mom got home from work, the flies (I hope that's what they were) were zipping around the living room.
-My mom snatched the "flowers" out of the vase we had put them in and ran down the hall to the trash compacter, fussing the entire way about bugs and weeds.
-I thought she was a real party pooper as she scrubbed my sister and I in the bathtub a half hour later.
-But then not so much, when later that night, she applied calamine lotion to the strange, itchy bites we seemed to have all over our arms and legs.
+Once we brought home a huge pile of beautiful, fragrant flowers for my mom.
+Unfortunately, when she got home from work, insects were zipping around the living room.
+My mom snatched the "flowers" out of the vase and ran down the hall to the trash compacter, fussing the entire way about bugs and weeds.
+I thought she was a real party pooper as she scrubbed my sister and I in the bathtub.
+But then not so much, when later that night, she applied calamine lotion to the strange, itchy bites we had all over our arms and legs.

 About 45 minutes later I pulled into my driveway.
-As I began to unpack my treasures, to my surprise they didn't seem like treasures anymore.
-The doll with one leg squashed flat and the other turning yellow didn't seem like such a great find anymore (even if he was anatomically correct).
-The eleven dusty embroidery kits no longer seemed like a steal at ten cents a piece.
+As I unpacked my treasures, to my surprise they didn't seem like treasures anymore.
+The doll with one leg squashed flat and the other turning yellow didn't seem like such a great find anymore, even if he was anatomically correct.
+The 11 dusty embroidery kits no longer seemed like a steal at ten cents a piece.
 The 15 yellowed, vintage books were kind of smelly.
-My treasures suddenly looked like a huge pile of dirty smelly garbage.
+My treasures suddenly looked like a huge pile of dirty smelly junk.
 And where was I going to put it?

 - Miscellaneous papers: If you have bags of papers that you have not looked in for more than two years, dump them.

 - Crafts: The craft kits (this is for the craft clutter bugs) you have for crafts you have never tried, gather them into one box, okay two if you have to.
 Write a date on the box.
 Put them away.
 In one year, without opening the box throw it away or donate to your local Goodwill.